dmsherazi/Battery-Management-System/firmware/README.md

 4. Measurement - Increase switching speed to 25kHz.
 May need hardware changes.
 5. Charger - add acceleration to pull overvoltage back quickly.
 6. Comms - additional commands for more configuration options.
-7. Comms - by default do not send messages until instructed.
+7. Comms - by default do not send messages until instructed, to save power.
-8. File - add file info (date, size) to GUI.
+8. File - add file info (date) to GUI.
 9. GUI - download feature (may cause saturation of the comms interface).

 BUGS

-1. Time - fix date setting.
-2. Monitor - missing battery, when removed, is not handled and loads are still allocated to it.
-3. Monitor - when battery drops voltage below critical, needs to be removed from loads until recharged.